Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model

-The \emph{Stochastic block model} (SBM), where vertices are densely connected within each community but sparsely connected across different communities (\emph{assortative} case), was first introduced in the pioneering work \cite{Holland1983StochasticBM} for sociology research.
-It has been extensively studied in \cite{Bui1984GraphBA, Boppana1987EigenvaluesAG,Dyer1989TheSO, Snijders1997EstimationAP, Condon1999AlgorithmsFG, McSherry2001SpectralPO, Bickel2009ANV, Coja-Oghlan2010GraphPV, Bickel2011TheMO, Rohe2011SpectralCA, Choi2012StochasticBW, Arias2014CommunityDI, Verzelen2015CommunityDI} over the past several decades, driven by exploring the phase transition behaviors in various connectivity regimes.
+The \emph{Stochastic Block Model} (SBM) is a natural generalization of the Erd\H{o}s-R\'{e}nyi graph, where vertices are densely connected within each community but sparsely connected across different communities (\emph{assortative} case).
+SBM was first introduced in the pioneering work \cite{Holland1983StochasticBM} for sociology research.
+Over the past several decades, it has been extensively studied in \cite{Bui1984GraphBA, Boppana1987EigenvaluesAG,Dyer1989TheSO, Snijders1997EstimationAP, Condon1999AlgorithmsFG, McSherry2001SpectralPO, Bickel2009ANV, Coja-Oghlan2010GraphPV, Bickel2011TheMO, Rohe2011SpectralCA, Choi2012StochasticBW, Arias2014CommunityDI, Verzelen2015CommunityDI}, driven by exploring the phase transition behaviors in various connectivity regimes.
 In the regime where the expected degrees grow logarithmically with respect to the number of vertices, a major breakthrough was the establishment of the exact recovery thresholds for binary \cite{Abbe2016ExactRI, Mossel2016ConsistencyTF} and multi-block case \cite{Abbe2015CommunityDI, Yun2016OptimalCR, Agarwal2017MultisectionIT}, where both necessary and sufficient conditions were provided.
 For the case where the expected degrees are of constant order, phase transition behavior for detection was discovered in \cite{Decelle2011AsymptoticAO, Decelle2011InferenceAP, Darst2014AlgorithmIB}, and later it was connected to the \emph{Kesten-Stigum} (KS) threshold, with the necessity \cite{Mossel2015ReconstructionAE} and sufficiency \cite{Massoulie2014CommunityDT, Mossel2018ProofOT} rigorously proved for the binary block case.
 For the multi-block case, it was shown that a spectral clustering algorithm based on the non-backtracking operator \cite{Bordenave2018NonbacktrackingSO}, and the acyclic belief propagation method \cite{Abbe2015DetectionIT}, succeed all the way down to the KS threshold, proving a conjecture in \cite{Krzakala2013SpectralRI}.
 The necessity for $K = 3, 4$ was partly established in \cite{Mossel2022ExactPT}.
 However, the threshold is not known when the number of communities is more than $4$, although it is known to be below the KS threshold \cite{Banks2016InformationTT, Abbe2015DetectionIT, Mossel2022ExactPT}.

 The literature abounds with different methods of approach, like spectral methods \cite{McSherry2001SpectralPO, Coja-Oghlan2010GraphPV, Xu2014EdgeLI, Yun2014CommunityDV, Yun2016OptimalCR, Chin2015StochasticBM, Lei2015ConsistencyOS, Vu2018ASimple, Lei2019Unified, Abbe2020EntrywiseEA}, sphere comparison \cite{Abbe2015CommunityDI, Abbe2015RecoveringCI}, as well as \emph{semidefinite programming} (SDP) \cite{Guedon2016CommunityDC, Hajek2016AchievingEC, Jalali2016ExploitingTF, Javanmard2016PhaseTI, Montanari2016SemidefinitePO, Agarwal2017MultisectionIT, Perry2017SemidefinitePF, Bandeira2018RandomLM}.
 Recently, some more general variants of SBM have been introduced, such as degree-corrected SBM \cite{Karrer2011StochasticBM, Gao2018CommunityDI, Agterberg2022JointSC, Jin2023PhaseTF}, contextual SBM \cite{Deshpande2018ContextualSB, Lu2020ContextualSB, Abbe2022LPT}, labeled SBM \cite{Heimlicher2012CommunityDI, Xu2014EdgeLI, Yun2014CommunityDV, Yun2016OptimalCR}, and multilayer SBM \cite{Chen2022GlobalAI, Agterberg2022JointSC, Ma2023CommunityDI}.
 Readers may refer to \cite{Abbe2018CommunityDA} for a more detailed review.